plut/InfinityEngine.jl/README.md

  - allows validation of mod content (future: translations in `.po` format?);
  - allows easier inclusion of mod metadata;
- - built-in portability (no need to call shell scripts or `.bat` files, Julia contains all the needed functions).
+ - built-in portability (no need to call shell scripts or `.bat` files, Julia contains all the needed functions);
+ - automatic mod conflict detection.

 Current status: **very limited use cases**.
 This can currently load,